 Do I have a portfolio?
 Nope.
 I have never taken the time to save copies of my work and many of the projects I've worked on are no longer online, more still I have forgotten about.
-I often think I should start saving screenshots, but never actually start doing it.
+I often think I should start saving screenshots, but never actually get around to doing it.
 As I write this I have failed completely to save a copy of this website from before I started rewriting.
 I intend to include some recent case studies here but it's entirely possible that I won't get around to that for some time.
 Fortunately, since I don't really promote myself, you are probably here because your friend or colleague told you I'm awesome so that part of the process is already behind us.